 Alternate assessments in science are largely state-specific, which has resulted in large variations in science content for students with SCD across the U.S. (Rogers, Thurlow, and Lazarus, 2015).
 However, in 2014, five DLM member states - Kansas, Oklahoma, Missouri, Mississippi, and Iowa - decided to jointly self-fund the development of a science assessment following the DLM model with the intent of administering an operational assessment by 2016.
-Given the short timeline, the states decided on a two-phase plan for science development.
-Phase I would result in the timely administration of a year-end operational assessment for three grade bands and an end-of-course high school biology assessment.
+Given the short timeline, the states decided to focus on the development and administration of a year-end operational assessment for three grade bands and an end-of-course high school biology assessment.
 These assessments were based on Essential Elements (EEs), which are alternate content standards in three grade bands: elementary, grades 3-5, which uses the grade 5 content standards; middle school, which uses the 6-8 grade band content standards; and high school, which uses the 9-12 grade band content standards (see Goal 1 below).
 Alternate achievement standards were set for each grade in which one or more states test science: 4, 5, 6, 8, and high school.

-The Phase I system parallels the existing ELA and mathematics assessments in many ways, including testlet design and delivery, policy performance level descriptors (PLD), scoring and reporting, and reliability and validity.
-Yet there are some differences between Phase I science and existing ELA and mathematics systems (e.g., assessments available at three levels of cognitive complexity per content standard instead of five).
+The science assessment system parallels the existing ELA and mathematics assessments in many ways, including testlet design and delivery, policy performance level descriptors (PLD), scoring and reporting, and reliability and validity.
+Yet there are some differences between science and existing ELA and mathematics systems (e.g., assessments available at three levels of cognitive complexity per content standard instead of five).

-The outcome of Phase II development, which will begin in the 2016-17 school year, will be a science assessment system that more closely parallel the existing ELA and mathematics assessment systems, with comparable components and functioning.
-Phase II development will include a learning map model for science (which would be followed by additional assessments developed based on the map), professional development products, and instructionally embedded assessments.
+Future development for the DLM science assessment system includes development of a learning map model for science (which would be followed by additional assessments developed based on the map), professional development products, and instructionally embedded assessments.

-The focus of this 2015-2016 Technical Manual for Science is Phase I of the development work, which resulted in the first operational assessment in 2016.
-There were three goals for the DLM Science Phase I project.
+The focus of this 2015-2016 Technical Manual for Science is the development work, which resulted in the first operational assessment in 2016.
+There were three goals for the DLM Science project.